 You must use the DfE's template to publish your strategy statement

-The template, along with sample statements to help you fill it out, are available here.
+Find the template, along with the sample statements to help you fill it out, on the DfE website.

-You must fill yours out for 2022-23 by the end of December 2022.
+You must fill yours out for the 2022/23 academic year by the end of December 2022.
 The DfE will perform monitoring checks on a sample of schools' published statements.

 You must demonstrate the evidence basis for your spending

 In 2022/23, as with the previous year, you must show how your spending strategy is informed by research evidence, referring to a range of sources, including the toolkit published by the Education Endowment Foundation (EEF).
 The DfE says this in the conditions of grant.

 - Support the quality of teaching, such as staff CPD

 - Provide targeted academic support, such as tutoring